spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 Classes are referred to by enclosing the class name with angle brackets: `<token>`.

-If a class can be produced by more than one module, you can use the `classes` section in your config file to select which to use.
+If a class can be produced by more than one module, you can use the `classes` section in your config file to select which one to use.
 Sparv already comes with a few default class settings.

 One example of a config section where you can use classes is the export annotations list.
 If you want to include part-of-speech tags from Stanza you could include `segment.token:stanza.pos` in the annotations list, meaning that you